Updated March 2017

 The Arc'teryx Alpha FL

 continues to beat back the competition in 2017.
 In six years of testing hardshell jackets, we still haven't found a model that performs better across the board.
 It has proven to be lightweight and nearly indestructible, making it the ideal product for winter sports that punish shells, such as alpine climbing.
 Indeed, if it hadn't already won our Editors' Choice award, we would recognize it as our Top Pick for Alpine Climbing.
 The low hemline and long sleeves are designed with climbing in mind, and the storm hood provides ultimate protection.
 While casual users might find it to be lacking some features (no hand pockets or pit zips), its pared-down approach maintains a low weight and maximizes mobility.
 As a lightweight and packable model, it can even double as a practical summertime rain jacket, and the GORE-TEX Pro membrane has proven to be very durable.
-Simply put, we love doing everything in this jacket and, especially considering the $399 price tag, the Alpha FL is still
+Simply put, we love doing everything in this jacket and, especially considering the below-average price tag, the Alpha FL is still

 the best overall option on the market.